waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- **Objective:** Visit Mr. Pokémon on Route 30.
-- **Route:** Head north from Cherrygrove City to find the entrance to Route 30.
-Explore the route until I find Mr. Pokémon's house.
+- **Objective:** Return to Professor Elm in New Bark Town with the MYSTERY EGG.
+- **Route:** Head south from Route 30, through Cherrygrove City, and west through Route 29 to reach New Bark Town.

 ## Current Quest
-- Visit Mr. Pokémon on Route 30, past Cherrygrove City, for Professor Elm.
+- Bring the MYSTERY EGG to Professor Elm.

 ## Long-term Goal
 - Become the Pokémon League Champion.

+## Key Items
+- **POKéGEAR:** Received from Mom.
+Has a Phone feature.
+- **POKéDEX:** Received from Professor Oak.
+Automatically records data on Pokémon.
+- **MYSTERY EGG:** Received from Mr. Pokémon.
+Needs to be taken to Professor Elm.

 ## Mechanics & Discoveries
 ### System Mechanics